ovh/docs/pages/platform/ai/cli_18_howto_deploy_app/guide.en-gb.md

 To know more about the CLI and available commands to interact with your job check out the [overview of `ovhai`](https://docs.ovh.com/gb/en/publiccloud/ai/cli/overview-cli)

+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-gb/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.
 ## Feedback

 Please send us your questions, feedback and suggestions to improve the service: